nf-core/funcscan/docs/usage.md

 > ⚠️ If a sample does not reach this contig length threshold, you will recieve a warning in your console and `.nextflow.log` file, and no result files will exist for this sample in your results directory.

-We also noticed that when annotation is run with Prokka, the `.gbk` file passed to AntiSMASH may produce the error _'translation longer than location allows'_ and end the pipeline run.
+When the annotation is run with Prokka, the resulting .gbk file passed to antiSMASH may produce the error 'translation longer than location allows' and end the pipeline run.
+This Prokka bug has been reported before (see https://github.com/antismash/antismash/discussions/450) and is not likely to be fixed soon.

-> ⚠️ If AntiSMASH is run for BGC detection it is recommended NOT to run PROKKA for annotation but instead leave the default annotation tool Prodigal or use BAKTA.
+> ⚠️ If AntiSMASH is run for BGC detection, we recommend to NOT run PROKKA for annotation but instead leave the default annotation tool Prodigal or switch to BAKTA.

 ## Databases and reference files